chrisguest75/devcontainer_examples/README.md

 * Ability to clone other repos into the workspace
 * Build github actions for each container
-* How does a local build work with monorepo config?
+* How does a local build work with monorepo config?  vscode extension - GitHub.codespaces
 * Setup my dotfiles in a remote container
 * Sharing credentials https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container
 * docker caching?